top of page

 The undergraduate paper competition recognizes the best paper presented by an undergraduate at the Midwest PCA/ACA conference each year.
 The winner will be announced at the conference and will be presented with an award.

+1. One grant of $50 each will be available each year.
 To be considered for the competition, undergraduates must first submit a proposal to any area of the conference.
-If the proposal is accepted to the conference, the presenter must submit a completed paper to the award committee.
+If the proposal is accepted for the conference, then you can submit for this award.

-Deadline for receipt of submissions is September 17 of the year of the conference.
+Send your email to: Awards@mpcaaca.org.
+The deadline for receipt of submissions is August 1 of the year of the conference.

 Paper Guidelines: